-Teachers: Mrs Smyth, Mrs Dickinson, and Mrs Thacker
+Teachers: Mrs Dickinson, Mrs Fleckney and Mrs Thacker

-Teaching Assistants: Mrs Desmond, Miss West, Mrs Lord, Mrs Jackman and Miss Harriss
+Teaching Assistants: Mrs Desmond, Mrs Jackman, Mrs Lord and Mrs Williams

 In EYFS maths is split into two main areas; number and shape, space and measures.
 We aim to make maths practical and offer opportunities to develop their mathematical knowledge through independent learning activities inside and outside.
 By the time that they begin their Reception year they should be able to work with numbers to 10, add and subtract using everyday objects and recognise a selection of shapes beginning to make models and pictures using them.
 By the end of Reception children are expected to work confidently with numbers to 20, including adding subtracting, doubling and sharing.

 Each week we focus on a different story that is linked to our termly topic, with children engaging with the stories looking at the settings, characters and key events.
 The children will begin to take part in targeted phonics sessions, following the Read Write Inc. scheme; this will lead to the development of both reading and writing skills across the curriculum.
 They will focus on forming letter shapes alongside beginning to spell words by using each sound they can hear.
 The children will be learning how to recognise letter sounds and blend them together to read a word.

 Understanding the World Overview: